Kuroyuki1/gjmrd.github.io/README.md

 -----------------------------
 #  Installation
 ----------------------
-clone this repo.
+clone this repo and deploy.
 To change the card information you should go to '/src/json/cards' To change localization phrases you should go to '/src/json/localization'.
 You dont have to recompile project to commit the changes Changes will be loaded when page is refreshed.